Léa Kyle

-Léa Kyle is a French magician who performs quick-change magic.
+Léa Kyle (born 1995) is a French magician who performs quick-change magic.
 She is known for receiving a Golden Buzzer for her quick-change performance, during her audition on America's Got Talent.
 She also appeared during the series 15 of France's Got Talent, and the seventh season of Penn & Teller: Fool Us.

 Early life and career

 Léa Kyle was born in in Bordeaux, France.
 Her love of magic began as a teenager.
 She also enjoys sewing, having taken part in a year-long haute couture course, and makes her own costumes.

 Previously a beautician, Kyle entered her first magic contest at the Villebarou International Festival in 2018, and came out on top.
 A year later, she was chosen to perform in the French Magic Championships, and won the title.

 Kyle appeared on France's Got Talent during its 15th series, and she successfully fooled Penn & Teller during the seventh season of Penn & Teller: Fool Us.

 Kyle received a Golden Buzzer from Heidi Klum for her quick-change performance, during the season 16 auditions of America's Got Talent.
 A wardrobe malfunction stalled her semifinal act.
 She finished in fifth place during the finals.

 In 2021, Kyle appeared on the Italian Saturday night show, Tú sí que vales.
 In March 2022, she performed on The Ellen DeGeneres Show.